Walking in Hertfordshire

 Explore Rights of Way

 There are over 3,200km of Rights of Way in Hertfordshire, just waiting to be explored!
 You can download walking maps from www.walk4life.info or www.walkinginherts.co.uk But, if you’d prefer to join a friendly group to help you get out into the countryside then the Hertfordshire Health Walks, local Ramblers groups, U3A, local footpath societies and the Friends of the Hertfordshire Way are a great place to start.

 Look for wildlife

 There’s so much more to walking in the countryside than breathing in the fresh air and burning a few calories.
 Why not broaden your knowledge of local wildlife, including birds, bats and bugs!
-It’s International Dawn Chorus Day on the May 7th so if you are an early bird there are lots of events you can join and learn to recognise some of the distinctive bird songs.
 To find a multitude of fun activities visit Herts and Middlesex Wildlife Trust and Walks & More.

 Learn local history

 If you’re new to the area or interested in learning more about your local area in days gone by, then there’s plenty to whet your appetite.
 You can take yourself on a self-guided tour using green spaces maps available from the Countryside Management Service website or sign up for a history tour at your local museum.